Rent or Buy Skis and Snowboards? Daily Rental vs Season Rental vs Buying

 - A fresh wax can make skis feel noticeably faster and smoother

-If your gear feels inconsistent or unpredictable, it may not be time to upgrade — it may just need attention.
-This is why service and fit often matter more than changing gear.
+If your gear feels inconsistent or unpredictable, it may not be time to upgrade.
+It may just need attention.
+That's why service and fit often matter more than swapping gear.

 What This Looks Like by Region

-Where you ski changes the equation — and so does which rental options are available near you.
+Where you ski changes the equation, and so do the rental options near you.

 - Colorado and Utah: Big temperature swings and firm mornings make edge hold and boot fit especially important.
-Season rentals are available at 19 Christy Sports and Sturtevant's locations across these two states plus Washington, making them the go-to option for local families and regular skiers.
+Season rentals are available at 19 Christy Sports and Sturtevant's locations across Colorado, Utah, and Washington, near resorts like Vail, Breckenridge, Steamboat, Telluride, Park City, and Deer Valley, which makes them the go-to option for local families and regular skiers.

-- Montana: Frequent storms and mixed terrain reward stability and a setup you trust.
+- Montana: Frequent storms and mixed terrain at Big Sky reward stability and a setup you trust.
 Christy Sports offers daily rentals, tuning, retail, and Try Before You Buy at its Big Sky location.
 Season rentals are not currently offered in Montana.

-If you travel between regions, daily rentals can be a smart way to match gear to conditions.
-If you mostly ski locally, season rentals or buying can deliver consistency and convenience.
+If you travel between regions, daily rentals are a smart way to match gear to conditions.
+If you mostly ski locally, season rentals or buying deliver consistency and convenience.

 Don't Skip the Tune